NC Elopement Packages

 You don’t necessarily always need a wedding planner for your elopement adventure, but having a planner does help if couples have a very clear elopement vision.
 The average price for our planner members is $1,000-$3,000.
 Planners are also great for couples who don’t want to DIY or worry about anything, or couples who live far from their elopement destination.

-Since you’re planning an elopement, you’ll need less floral arrangement than your average traditional wedding in North Carolina.
-If you aren’t down to DIY your own bridal bouquet, then a florist in NC can average to $300 to $600.
+Since you’re planning an elopement, you’ll need fewer floral arrangements than your average traditional wedding in North Carolina.
+If you aren’t down to DIY your own bridal bouquet, then a florist in NC can average from $300 to $600.

 Are you looking to elope in Charlotte, Raleigh, Wilmington, or Durham?
 Even though there are plenty of public land options to consider eloping to in North Carolina, there are also some pretty neat private venues in NC too.
 Our team loves private venues because they do offer you more privacy and flexibility when you two are going to elope.
 Private venues, on average, will charge $300 to $4,000, depending on the location.